jessivarela/dpbe_l2_pre_registration/README.md

 ### Title (required)

 **Provide the working title of your study.
 It may be the same title that you submit for publication of your final manuscript, but it is not a requirement.**
+How bilinguals perceive speech depends on which language they think they're hearing: A replication study